metral/pulumihome/Weekly-release-process.md

 #### Submitting

-Get the PR reviewed by your oncall partner, triage and address any CI failures, then submit using the GitHub interface.
+Get the PR reviewed by your oncall partner.
+Triage and address any CI failures by following up with code authors and perhaps taking cherry-picks to the release branch.

+Once the PR is ready -- where "ready" is oncall's judgment but at least means all CI failures are understood -- submit using the GitHub interface.
 Watch [`#ops-notifications`](https://pulumi.slack.com/messages/C8FNQFZQQ/), [`#builds`](https://pulumi.slack.com/messages/C5J0XFWRJ/), and [Travis](https://travis-ci.com/pulumi/pulumi-service) for updates on the build and deployment.

 As a courtesy, give a heads-up in [`#releases`](https://pulumi.slack.com/messages/C79MDKGMV/) with a link to the Travis job running the deployment.